What are all the different types of yogurt?

 10 Different Types of Yogurt You Can Find At The Grocery Store

 1. Original Yogurt

-This is the standby yogurt, the kind most people are familiar with.
-Some common brands include Yoplait, Stonyfield, Dannon and most stores have their own generic brand.
+This is the standby yogurt that most people are familiar with.
+Some common brands include Yoplait, Stonyfield, Dannon, and most stores have their own generic brand.
 An 8-oz portion is chock full of calcium, vitamin D, and even some protein.
-They also come in various flavors and include lowfat, fat-free and sugar-free options for those with dietary restrictions.
+They also come in various flavors and include low-fat, fat-free, and sugar-free options for those with dietary restrictions.

 2. Probiotic Yogurt

 Probiotics are live and active cultures that help with the fermentation of yogurt.
-They are also beneficial to you gastrointestinal health.
-While most yogurts do have probiotics and any yogurt that states live and actives cultures are good for your health, some brands like Activia develop specific kinds of cultures.
+They are also beneficial to your gastrointestinal health.
+While most yogurts do have probiotics and any yogurt that states “live and actives cultures” are good for your health, some brands like Activia develop specific kinds of cultures.